AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 **Code for Figures**

-Code for all figures can be found in /Additional Scripts. **Kriging Script_OpenHabitats.R** contains code for the Figure 4 the site loadings values of the first (upper) and second latent variable from the Open Habitats model for all points in the model, interpolated across the Afrotropics using kriging interpolation
+Code for all figures can be found in /Additional Scripts. **Kriging Script_OpenHabitats.R** contains code for the Figure 4.
+This figure plots the site loadings values of the first (upper) and second latent variable from the Open Habitats model, interpolated across the Afrotropics using kriging interpolation. **Kriging Script_TropicalForests.R** contains code for the Figure 5.
+This figure plots the site loadings values in the same manner as the previous Figure, except from the Tropical Forests model.
+Lastly, **All Graphs_exceptKriging.R** contains code for the correlation matrix plots (Figure 2), and the boxplots showing explained variance in both models attributable to the latent variables (Figure 1).